Silent Killer: Unveiling the Deadly Effects of Arsenic Poisoning

 • Headache, vertigo, tremor

-• Hair loss and eruption in skin.
+• Hair loss and eruption on the skin.

 Narcotic Type-